ggamangpro101/everything-about-algorithms/CSE 551 Foundations of Algorithms/Module_1_Stable_Matching/01_stable_matching.md

 result = gale_shapley(men_preferences, women_preferences)
 print("Stable Matching:", result)
 ```

+### Extension: Matching Residents to Hospitals
+- **Goal:**
+     - Design a matching system where preferences of hospitals and residents are respected, ensuring stability.

+- **Definitions:**
+     - An unstable pair occurs if a resident and hospital prefer each other over their current matches.
+     - A stable assignment has no unstable pairs.

+- **Significance:** Stability ensures that no participant has an incentive to deviate from the assignment.

+- **Scenarios:**
+     - Variant 1: Some participants may declare others as unacceptable.
+     - Variant 2: There may be unequal numbers of residents and hospitals.
+     - Variant 3: Hospitals may accept multiple residents (limited polygamy).

+-  **Definition of Instability:**
+     - A matching is unstable if a hospital-resident pair prefers each other over their assigned matches, or if a hospital         has unfilled slots but prefers a different resident over one of its current assignees.

 ### Stable Matching Summary
 **Stable Matching Problem**
 - The stable matching problem involves finding a pairing between two groups of size n (e.g., men and women) based on          their preference profiles.